How to add crochet edging to your knittingPublished on January 29, 2014 By Elizabeth Bagwell 2 min read

 Luckily, crochet is very simple to pull back, so you can try again.
 Or start by crocheting a border onto your tension square, if you made one.

-Adding a flourish of crochet to your knitting pattern is a beautiful way to add interest, character and texture to your project!
+Adding a flourish of crochet to your sewing or knitting pattern is a beautiful way to add interest, character and texture to your project!